bmaharjan17/FieldRover/README.md

   * Create, edit and delete posts and comments

   * Flash messages responding to users' interaction with the app

+  * Location service with the help of google map APIs

+  * Peform custom keyword searches of the existing grounds

 * Responsive web design

 * Blackground-Slider for the landing page

 ### Custom Enhancements

+> Coming soon

 ### Install dependencies